Banned Books Week, October 1–7, 2023

 The New York Public Library observes Banned Books Week every year, taking the opportunity to elevate and amplify these stories, voices, and titles that censorship attempts to repress.
 Join us in this effort and show your support for the freedom to read: check out key highlights happening this October, plus how you can get involved all year long.

 Stand with The New York Public Library all year long to protect the freedom to read!
-Discover all the Library has to offer, including our Teen Banned Book Club, unlimited access to book club titles on NYPL’s SimplyE app, our National Teen Writing Contest about the importance of reading freely, plus free programs and events, ways to get involved, and more for all ages.
+Discover all the Library has to offer, including our Teen Banned Book Club, unlimited access to book club titles on NYPL’s SimplyE app, plus free programs and events, a free toolkit for you and your community, ways to get involved, and more for all ages.

 As book bans and challenges rise across the country, NYC is standing against censorship.
 In honor of Banned Books Week, Mayor Adams has officially proclaimed October 4 as #FreedomToRead Day, and is encouraging all New Yorkers to join their public libraries in celebrating the power of books and reading.

 Hear from author Judy Blume—whose books for young adult readers have faced bans and challenges—about what we can do to protect the freedom to read, and why it matters.

 Join New York City Libraries on Wednesday, October 4, for a city-wide Day of Action to stand against censorship in all forms as part of Banned Books Week.